- 2020 Motorcycle Tours

 WHAT IS THE WEATHER LIKE?

-Most of the tour dates we organise for Vietnam bring good weather as it is outside of the rainy season.
+Most of the tour dates we organise for Vietnam & Laos bring good weather as it is outside of the rainy season.
 The climate is usually very manageable.
 Typical temperatures are 22 – 30c with the odd shower.
 Slightly colder in the higher mountains

 WHAT IS THE CURRENCY?

 Currency is Vietnamese Dong but Dollars are widely accepted.
-Money can be changed at the airport and in Hanoi
+Money can be changed at the airport and in Hanoi or here in the UK at several outlets

 WILL I HAVE TO EAT INSECTS?

 No, not at all.
 In Thailand this cuisine is more common but in Vietnam the food is rather much more simpler.
 A typical evening meal consists of meat, such as pork, noodles, rice, spring rolls, omelette, greens and rice wine!
 Noodle soup is a very popular dish and is served both at breakfast time and other meal times.
-Breakfast served for us, however, is usually bread, eggs, honey, omelets, fruit, yoghurt etc
+Breakfast served for us, however, is usually bread, eggs, honey, omelettes, fruit, yogurt etc

 DO THEY EAT CATS & DOGS?